 - Failing to comply with the Payment Card Industry Data Security Standard (PCI DSS) requirements.

-All personnel must be trained and educated in security matters, particularly how the email and apps they use at work can potentially compromise security.
+Finally, you must train personnel in all security matters.
+Particularly, how the email and apps they use at work can compromise security.

-Organizations such as Coronet are working with international airports to provide top-level support and tools that satisfy short and long-term cybersecurity needs.
-We borrow from robust security standards provided by the National Institute of Standards and Technology (NIST), as well as the International Organization for Standardization (ISO) and the Civil Aviation Organisation (ICAO).
+We use robust security standards provided by the National Institute of Standards and Technology, the International Organization for Standardization, and the Civil Aviation Organization.

-Our founders have amassed over 25 years of experience in technology, seeking to overcome the expense and operational demands of running multiple security systems.
-We are committed to developing and implementing cybersecurity solutions that are equipped to deal with modern challenges and the threats of tomorrow.
+Our founders boast over 25 years of experience across the tech world.
+We are committed to implementing cybersecurity solutions that deal with modern challenges and the threats of tomorrow.
 Contact us for more information.
 We operate globally.